9916631/FilterFaceTwo/README.md

 This is my Tutorial on a basic AR Face Filter, Some basic Knowledge of Unity, Visual Studio and C#.

-This is a video on how to do a Main Menu Scene for the AR Face Filter application tutorial series.

 Here is the app to try on Google Play store: https://play.google.com/store/apps/details?id=com.RedQueenGaming.FilterFace&pcampaignid=web_share and to see what you could develop once you complete this short course.

 There is 3 Scenes: Facemesh, Objects and Glasses.